Poulton-le-Fylde railway station: Facilities

-The station has a staffed ticket office at street level, staffed throughout the week (Monday to Saturday 06:10-19:30 and Sunday 06:40-18:10).
+The station has a ticket office at street level, which is staffed throughout the week (Monday to Saturday 06:10 to 19:30 and Sunday 06:40 to 18:10).
 There is also a self-service ticket machine provided for use outside these times and for collecting pre-paid tickets.
 There is a waiting room at platform level, along with toilets, bench seating and timetable posters.
-Train running information is offered via automatic announcements and digital display screens.
+Train running information is offered via automated announcements and digital display screens.
 Step-free access is available via lifts from the entrance to the platform when the ticket office is staffed.